Best Health Insurance for Pregnant Women (2026)

 How We Score Different Plan Types and Metal Tiers

-We normalized scores within each category for fair comparisons.
+Scores are normalized within each category.
 The top insurer in each group receives a 5 out of 5, with others scored proportionally.

 We used Silver EPO plans to identify our best overall pick, best for prenatal and postpartum care, and best for low deductible.
 However, each plan type (HMO, PPO, EPO and POS) and metal tier (Catastrophic, Bronze, Expanded Bronze, Silver, Gold and Platinum) is scored independently.